Cognitive Bias, Expert Testimony and the 2009 NAS Critique

 The linear ACE-V (Analysis, Comparison, Evaluation, Verification) framework, developed in fingerprint examination and adopted across several forensic disciplines, provides a formal record of the separation between observation (A), comparison against reference (C), and evaluative conclusion (E).
 Applied to fire investigation, a linear ACE-V requires the examiner to document the Analysis (scene observations and measurements) in a separate, time-stamped record before moving to the Comparison stage (reviewing the evidence against known-pattern templates or background samples) and the Evaluation stage (forming and testing the origin-and-cause hypothesis).
 Verification (V) is then conducted independently.
 This structure does not eliminate bias but it creates an audit trail that allows later review of whether contextual information contaminated the technical-analysis stages.

-The ENFSI Best Practice Manual for Fire Investigation (third edition, 2021) incorporates sequential unmasking and blind technical review as recommended practice.
+The ENFSI Best Practice Manual for Fire Investigation (version 4, 2021) incorporates sequential unmasking and blind technical review as recommended practice.
 The ASTM Forensic Science Standards Board has a corresponding discussion document; the 2024 NFPA 921 edition includes commentary on bias mitigation that explicitly references the Dror literature.

 The traditional fire investigation courtroom opinion is categorical: "In my opinion, the fire was incendiary in origin."
 The NAS critique, and subsequent development in the evaluative-reporting literature, calls for probabilistic language that discloses the uncertainty inherent in the opinion.
 The transition is most advanced in England and Wales, where the FSR Codes of Practice mandate evaluative reporting for DNA and progressively encourage it for other forensic disciplines including fire debris analysis.